How to Brush

 Oral Cancer Exam

 According to the American Cancer Society, over 30,000 cases of oral cancer are diagnosed each year, with over 7000 of these cases resulting in the death of the patient.
 Fortunately, oral cancer can be diagnosed with an annual Velscope cancer exam provided by Drs.
-Ahmed and Lee.
+Ahmed, Lee and Albani.
 If caught early, oral cancer can be effectively treated.

 Arestin